-Health Promotion (OAA Title IIID)
+Health Promotion (OAA Title III-D)

 Profile of the Issue: The CDC reports that “age brings a higher risk of chronic diseases such as dementias, heart disease, type 2 diabetes, arthritis, and cancer.
 These are the nation’s leading drivers of illness, disability, deaths, and health care costs in the United States.”
-Recommendations from the CDC lists several proven ways to empower consumers in the management
+Recommendations from the CDC list several proven ways to empower consumers in the management

-of their chronic conditions, provide strategies to regain control over their condition and to improve their quality of life.
+of their chronic conditions, provide strategies to regain control over their condition, and to improve their quality of life.
 These are:

-Participation in an evidence based self-management education programs
+Participation in evidence-based self-management education programs

-Clinical preventative services such as screenings for chronic conditions; immunizations; and counseling about personal health behaviors
+Clinical preventative services such as screenings for chronic conditions, immunizations, and counseling about personal health behaviors

-Increase physical activity
+Increased physical activity

 Talking with a health care professional about the chronic condition

-In their study of Oregonians, the Columbia Pacific CCO found that over half of all residents have one or more chronic condition(s).
-The data for Columbia County states that sixty percent (60%) of residents have one or more chronic condition.
+In their study of Oregonians, the Columbia Pacific CCO found that over half of all residents have one or more chronic conditions.
+The data for Columbia County states that sixty percent (60%) of residents have one or more chronic conditions.
 This is a little higher than the state average.

-Arthritis, depression, diabetes, asthma, cardio vascular disease, and cancer are the top six chronic conditions in Columbia County.
-Chronic pain due to a chronic condition is also prevalent.
+Arthritis, depression, diabetes, asthma, cardio vascular disease, and cancer are the top six chronic conditions in the country.
+Chronic pain due to an underlying chronic condition is also prevalent.

-As part of a statewide effort to advance policies, environments, and systems that promote health, prevent diseases, and manage chronic diseases, the AAA for Columbia County began to offer several self-management classes.
-From July 2018 – June 2019, CAT offered 5 self-management classes at various locations in Columbia County.
-Classes offered were diabetes self- management, chronic pain self-management, and the diabetes prevention program.
-The classes offered from July 2019 – March 2020 totaled three.
+As part of a statewide effort to advance policies, environments, and systems that promote health, prevent diseases, and manage chronic diseases, the AAA of Columbia County has offered several self-management classes.
+Most recently, a diabetes self-management training was offered in St. Helens in June of 2023.
+Due to low interest, instead of providing a local diabetes prevention course in 2024, referrals were made to online training opportunities.
+Recent inquiries have also indicated a lack of interest at this time in a local chronic pain self-management course.

-The COVID-19 virus has limited our ability to provide any in-person classes after March of 2020.

-The effectiveness of Stanford’s self-management program is supported by decades of research.
-Studies have shown that participants consistently have greater energy, reduced fatigue, more exercise, fewer social role limitations, better psychological well-being, enhanced partnerships with physicians, improved health status and greater self-efficacy, and these benefits persist over time.
+Decades of research studies have shown that participants in Stanford’s self-management programs consistently have greater energy, reduced fatigue, more exercise, fewer social role limitations, better psychological well-being, enhanced partnerships with physicians, improved health status, and greater self-efficacy, and these benefits persist over time.
 Research also demonstrates reductions in health care expenditures, such as fewer emergency department visits, hospitalizations, days in the hospital, reduced outpatient visits, and more appropriate utilization of healthcare services.
-This is especially important in an area that has a shortage of health care providers and socio-economic barriers to care.
+This benefit is especially important in an area that has a shortage of health care providers and socio-economic barriers to care.

-Community Action Team partnered with the Oregon Wellness Network to promote the classes and increase awareness of the evidence based programs offered.
-One additional leader was trained to provide the Diabetes Prevention Program (DPP) in late 2019.

-Problem/Need Statement: Growth and sustainability of the chronic self- management classes rely upon the organization’s capacity to offer classes on a regular and reliable basis and to expand the class offerings to rural parts of Columbia County.
+Problem/Need Statement: The AAA of Columbia County is committed to promoting future self-management classes, however, the growth and sustainability of the chronic self- management training program will rely upon the organization’s capacity to offer classes on a regular and reliable basis, to expand class offerings to rural parts of the county, and to effectively promote these opportunities to maximize participation and impact.

-CAT currently has two trained staff that can facilitate the Stanford suite of self-management and three trained to offer the Diabetes Prevention Program.
-Self-management classes have only been offered
+CAT currently has two trained staff members that can facilitate the Stanford suite of self-management classes, and three staff members trained to offer the Diabetes Prevention Program.
+Providing future training sessions will also require the recruitment of a larger pool of program volunteers.
+Attracting and maintaining volunteers has been a struggle across various Senior Program areas and beyond.

-in Scappoose and St. Helens.
-Outreach was done to Rainier, Vernonia and Clatskanie in an attempt to recruit participants and volunteers, however the effort was unsuccessful.
-A larger pool of volunteers is needed to increase the number of classes offered and to expand classes to rural parts of the county.
-COVID-19 has limited CAT’s ability to offer classes on an in- person basis at this time.

-Additionally, a number of challenges need addressed in order to increase access and sustain proposed programs.
-Access issues will be addressed through:
+Additionally, the following access issues will need to be addressed if this program is to be effectively sustained and expanded: